 Plotting points in this way results in two regions of interest in the plot: those points that are found towards the top of the plot that are far to either the left or the right side.
 These represent values that display large magnitude fold changes (hence being left or right of center) as well as high statistical significance (hence being towards the top).
-In this figure, the ratio is the group ratio set with respect to the base group.
-If more than two groups are present, the max ratio is used instead.
+In this figure, the ratio is the condition ratio set with respect to the reference condition.